globus-gladier/gladier-xpcs/README.md

 The flow's Compute tasks involve both simple data manipulations (e.g., metadata extraction) and compute-intensive computations (XPCS Boost).
 On an HPC system, the former may be run on a "non-compute" (front-end) node, while the latter must be submitted via a scheduler to run on a "compute" node (ideally GPU-enabled).
 To this end, the flow dispatches each task to the `funcx_endpoint_non_compute` or `funcx_endpoint_compute` funcX endpoint, respectively, as defined in [`gladier_xpcs/deployments.py`](https://github.com/globus-gladier/gladier-xpcs/blob/main/gladier_xpcs/deployments.py).

+Details on how to run the online processing script on an APS beamline computer, talc, are [provided on a separate page](https://github.com/globus-gladier/gladier-xpcs/blob/main/scripts/online-processing.md).

 ## Reprocessing